D.J. Tierney:

-If you’re looking for tools and insights to help coach clients, please check out our Advisor Playbook.
+Reminding investors of their overall portfolio allocation is a good tactic to anxiety amidst the DC headlines.
+If you're looking for tools and insights to help coach clients, please check out our advisor playbook.
 It has suggestions on anticipating and managing investor biases through economic cycles and market volatility.
-Additionally, if you have questions about your portfolio client portfolio allocations, we can provide portfolio consultations where we benchmark your portfolio versus our model portfolios for comparative analytics.
+Additionally, if you have questions about your client portfolio allocations, we can provide a portfolio consultation, where we benchmark your portfolio versus our model portfolios for comparative analytics.
+We are here to support you.

 Past performance is no guarantee of future results.

 The information and content provided herein is general in nature and is for informational purposes only.
 It is not intended, and should not be construed, as a specific recommendation, individualized tax, legal, or investment advice.
 Tax laws are subject to change, either prospectively or retroactively.
-Where specific advice is necessary or appropriate, individuals should contact their own protessional tax and investment advisors or other professionals (CPA, Financial Planner, Investment Manager) to help answer questions about specific situations or needs prior to taking any action based upon this information.
+Where specific advice is necessary or appropriate, individuals should contact their own professional tax and investment advisors or other professionals (CPA, Financial Planner, Investment Manager) to help answer questions about specific situations or needs prior to taking any action based upon this information.

-Diversification and asset allocation strategies do not ensure a profit and cannot protect against losses in a declining market..
+Diversification and asset allocation strategies do not ensure a profit and cannot protect against losses in a declining market.

 Fixed income securities are subject to increased loss of principal during periods of rising interest rates.
-Fixed income investments are subject to /arious other risks including changes in credit quality, market valuations, liquidity, prepayments, early redemption, corporate events, tax ramifications, and other factors.
-Lower rated securities are subject to greater credit risk, default risk, and liquidity risk
+Fixed income investments are subject to various other risks including changes in credit quality, market valuations, liquidity, prepayments, early redemption, corporate events, tax ramifications, and other factors.
+Lower rated securities are subject to greater credit risk, default risk, and liquidity risk.

 Tax-exempt bonds are not necessarily a suitable investment for all persons.
 Information related to a security's tax-exempt status (federal and in-state) is obtained from third parties, and Charles Schwab & Co., Inc. does not guarantee its accuracy.
 Tax-exempt income may be subject to the Alternative Minimum Tax (AMT).
 Capital appreciation from bond funds and discounted bonds may be subject to state or local taxes.
 Capital gains are not exempt from federal income tax.